 Time locking allows your team members to submit their timesheets with completed activities on a weekly basis.
 The supervisor can then confirm and lock the submitted weeks.
 This prevents users from adding or modifying the locked period, therefore helping to avoid errors in invoicing and reporting.

 Note!
 A prerequisite for Time locking is the Timesheet feature.
-Time locking might not be included in your Scoro plan, you can most likely add it to your existing plan as a paid add-on.
+Time locking is a separate feature that might not be included in your Scoro plan, check out the Plans, add-ons & billing section to see if you can add it to your existing plan as a paid add-on.
 It might be worth checking out our plans and pricing to make the best choice for your business.

 To activate the feature, go to Settings > Work and projects > Calendar and tasks and tick the option Use time locking, then click Save.
 Please note that you have to be an administrator of the site to do that.